 I’ve been a transplant patient for over 10 years and diabetic for around 4 months.
 The one thing I notice when I visit the clinics I’m always the youngest person in the place!
 It seems anyone under 45 never gets ill…but I know they do.
 I want to inspire that young group to travel and achieve their dreams, not hide away and let their illness take over

 – Secondly I plan to highlight the unique needs of disabled travellers, not just in the UK but around the world.
 The trip will take place during the Rugby World Cup, which I will attend and hopefully shine a like on how Japan and the RWC organisers plan and implement support for disabled travellers at major global events.

-– Lastly, I intend to hold an exhibitions and develop an online gallery of my travel photography to share my experiences and highlight the issues that face dialysis and diabetic patients in Japan and disabled travellers.
+– Lastly, I intend to hold an exhibition and develop an online gallery of my travel photography to share my experiences and highlight the issues that face dialysis and diabetic patients in Japan and disabled travellers.

 Any funds raised from the exhibitions or left over from corporate sponsorship will be donated to the Kidney Patient Association.

 How much financial corporate support do I need to secure the trip and resulting activities?